Samkarya/examify-json-editor/README.md

 *   **Rich Text Support:** Question text, options, and explanations support rich content formatting.
 *   **Responsive Design:** Adapts to different screen sizes for use on desktops, tablets, and mobile devices.
 *   **Client-Side State Management:** Uses Zustand for efficient and predictable state management.
+*   **Resizable Layout:** Customizable workspace with resizable panels for Form Editor, JSON Editor, and Preview.
 *   **Modern Tech Stack:** Built with React, TypeScript, Vite, and Bootstrap.

 ## Tech Stack